CharaChorder/CAD/CharaChorder Two/README.md

 ## Full CAD Reference

 This folder contains a complete CAD representation of the CharaChorder Two assembly.
 It includes all critical components you may need for measurements or as a reference.
 Keep in mind that these are design files, so actual dimensions may vary slightly.
 Be sure to make adjustments to your designs as needed.

+Note: the step assembly file includes "stretched x-rings" already into the model (although they are separate bodies that you can turn off).